nixworks/public/news/2013/04/23/index.md

 ##### car bomb
 ### [A car bomb detonates outside the French embassy in the Libyan capital Tripoli, resulting in injury to two guards and extensive damage to the embassy. ](/news/2013/04/23/a-car-bomb-detonates-outside-the-french-embassy-in-the-libyan-capital-tripoli-resulting-in-injury-to-two-guards-and-extensive-damage-to-the.md)
-_Context: Libya, French-born, car bomb, Tripoli_
+_Context: French-born, Libya, Tripoli, car bomb_

 ##### Hawija
 ### [At least 28 are dead and more than 70 are injured as violence breaks out in Hawija, Iraq, between police forces and Sunni Muslim activists. ](/news/2013/04/23/at-least-28-are-dead-and-more-than-70-are-injured-as-violence-breaks-out-in-hawija-iraq-between-police-forces-and-sunni-muslim-activists.md)
-_Context: Iraq, Sunni Muslim, Hawija_
+_Context: Hawija, Iraq, Sunni Muslim_

 ##### Pakistan
 ### [Pakistani police defuse a car bomb near a fortified farmhouse, where the former Pakistan President Pervez Musharraf is under house arrest. ](/news/2013/04/23/pakistani-police-defuse-a-car-bomb-near-a-fortified-farmhouse-where-the-former-pakistan-president-pervez-musharraf-is-under-house-arrest.md)
-_Context: Pakistan, Pervez Musharraf, car bomb, house arrest, president, Pakistani police_
+_Context: Pakistani police, Pakistan, Pervez Musharraf, president, house arrest, car bomb_

 ##### Bachu County
 ### [Violence in Bachu County, Kashgar Prefecture, of China's Xinjiang results in 21 people killed, including 15 police and social workers.
 Of the 15 government casualties, 10 members are ethnic Uighur, 3 are Han Chinese, and 2 are ethnic Mongolian. ](/news/2013/04/23/violence-in-bachu-county-kashgar-prefecture-of-china-s-xinjiang-results-in-21-people-killed-including-15-police-and-social-workers-of-th.md)